BohdanTarasenko/gitgame/bathroom/bath/readme.txt

 You see a bloody chainsaw.
-If you decide to put it in your bag, add the word chainsaw to yout bag.txt
+If you want you can put the chainsaw into your inventory